husayt/josediazgonzalez.com/_posts/2011-05-25-the-daily-dev-log-2.markdown

   category: Dev Log
   tags:
   layout: post
+  description: Always remember to include the host in the protocol when using the EmailComponent
 ---

 When using the `EmailComponent` in `CakePHP`, the host should always include the protocol.
 In the case of accessing GMail's smtp support, you may want to use `ssl://smtp.gmail.com` as the host.
 Just FYI, that will save a ton of time.